Negotiating New or Amending a CSA

 Our process introduces:

-• Transparency around where value is being retained
+• Transparency around where value is created and retained

 The objective is not confrontation, but control of the process and the outcome.